 - Are you looking for a daytime women’s group open to all ages?
 We will gather together to pray, grow in our faith and serve others.
 This spring we will continue with our book The Cup of Our Life by Joyce Rupp.
 Joyce Rupp illustrates how the ordinary cups used each day can become sacred vessels that connect readers with life and bring them into closer union with the Divine.
 She explores how the cup is a rich symbol of life, with its emptiness and fullness, its brokenness and flaws, and its many blessings.

 - The group meets the 1st Wednesday of every month.
 Bring your lunch and enjoy some girl time.
 Childcare is available for a monthly charge of $5—reservations are required.
 Scholarships are available for both childcare and the cost of the book.

-- The group meets the First Wednesday of every month • 12pm • Hines Hall
+- The group is currently off for the summer.
+Beginning again in the fall. the group will meet the First Wednesday of every month • 12pm • Hines Hall